Stephen Johns came up through the Pittsburgh Hornets organization.

 2008-09: Johns played for the US NTDP Under-17 team.
 In 31 games vs. NAHL competition, Johns scored 3 goals and added 5 assists for 8 points.

 2009-10: Johns played for the US NTDP Under-18 team, where he was often paired with Jon Merrill.
 Johns was an alternate captain for the team.
 In 23 games vs. USHL competition, Johns scored 1 goal and added 7 assists.
 Johns won a gold medal as a member of the Team USA squad that took part in the 2010 Under-18 World Junior Championships.
 Johns tallied 3 assists in the 7 tournament games.
+Johns was chosen in the second round, 60th overall, of the 2010 NHL Draft by the Chicago Blackhawks.

 2010-11: Johns played a prominent role on the Notre Dame blue line as a freshman, appearing in all 44 of the team’s games and scoring 2 goals, 11 assists for 13 points.
 Though he lined up for some tough assignments as a top four defenseman, his aggressive style came through on the scoresheet in the form of a team-leading 98 PIMs as well as a team worst minus-7 rating.